Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md

 ```

 In v7, we combine all the send related features under a common class `ServiceBusSender` that you can create off of the top level client using the `CreateSender()` method.
-This provides a single stop shop for all your send related needs.
+This provides a one stop shop for all your send related needs.

 While we continue to support sending bytes in the message, if you are working with strings, you can now create a message directly without having to convert it to bytes first.